NicodemusGurion/nicodemusgurion.github.io/_includes/QH/K-O.md

 I guess Abdullah Ibn Abbas had his suspicions, since he told both stories of how everyone thought Muhammad stole a red velvet cloak, and gives the detail that Muhammad was buried on top of a red velvet cloak.
 Is it the same cloak?
 We'll just have to see if Muhammad "will carry it with him on the Day of Resurrection."

+Also [Ash-Shama'il Al-Muhammadiyah 3](https://sunnah.com/shamail:3) says Muhammad liked to dress in red, so there's that.

 ### Muhammad hated dogs

 [Sunan an-Nasa'i 4276](https://sunnah.com/nasai:4276)